Mastering these 3 bow strokes can help explain why a tune sounds ‘old-time’

 As with anything you do when learning to play music, practice and muscle memory go a long way toward establishing good technique.
 Here are a few exercises you can try to feel the shape and movement of the bow, and to hear what a difference these three bowing techniques make in the tone and feel of the music.
 Mastering these bow strokes will help explain why a tune sounds “old-time.”

 Compare the sound you get playing straight back and forth with the circular movement.
 The straight stroke puts the “bite” at the beginning of each note because of the abrupt change in direction there.
 With the circular motion, that little bit of edge goes away, and any emphasis in the note moves from the beginning to the middle.It might seem like a subtle difference, but once you’re playing up to speed, it puts in a whole lot of swing that wouldn’t otherwise be there.
-Listen to Bunt Stephens’ classic recording of “Sail Away Ladies,” which is available on Amazon in the mp3 format and is a great example.
+Listen to Bunt Stephens’ classic recording of “Sail Away Ladies” below.

 Now, with each stroke in each direction, change the angle of the bow, let it kind of drop, so that it picks up the A-string for a split second.
 The goal is to keep the D-string note smooth and to its full value while the A-string note pulses.
 Once again, Bunt Stephens’ old fashioned Tennessee style is a good illustration, this time in the tune “Candy Girl.”